assess the health of your business

 How to Measure: Operating Cash Flow = Net Income + Non-Cash Expenses – Change in Working Capital

-A positive cash flow is vital for the financial health of a company, ensuring that it can pay bills, invest in growth, and maintain operational stability.
+A positive cash flow is vital for the financial health of a company, ensuring that it can:

 8. Conversion Rate